ahmed1/smart-door-facial-recognition/README.md

 # smart-door-facial-recognition

+---

 This application will try to simulate a system that allows a user to be granted access to a location using facial recognition.
 This applicaiton will be built on AWS.
 Here is a preliminary baseline architecture.

+## Architecture Overview

+---

 ![](images/door-architecture.png)

+## Individual Components

+---

 ###### All code for serveless application, including lambda functions, lambda layer, test / deploy scripts included.

+#### S3

+* Used to host static web pages `wp1-owner` and `wp2-user`
+* Used to deploy infrastructure templates to Cloudformation (and for version control)
+* Used to persist photos of users in the database

+#### API Gateway

+* API Definitions included in `yaml` files.
+* Manually add all CORS Headers to ensure proper pre-flight authentication.
+  * Includes `Access-Control-Allow-Headers, Access-Control-Allow-Origin, Access-Control-Allow-Credentials, Access-Control-Allow-Methods` in `Method Response` under `OPTIONS` and `POST`
+  * Also added `Content-Type, X-Amz-Date, Authorization, X-APi-Key, X-Amz-Security-Token', '*', 'true', POST'` in `Integration Response` under `OPTIONS` and `POST`.
+* Added complete swagger definitions for both user / owner apis under wp1 and wp2.
+* Deployed as static sites using S3.
+In the future, I could add https with cloudfront and cognito.

 #### Kinesis Video Streams